 people, and has held exhibitions and raised money to support and promote the needs of children in Africa orphaned due to HIV/AIDS.

-He has been a Teaching Consultant in Art Therapy at Glenside Psychiatric Hospital, Adelaide, Australia and now conducts specialty self-expression
+He has been a Teaching Consultant in Art Therapy at Glenside Psychiatric Hospital, Adelaide, Australia and has conducted specialty self-

-art workshops around the world.
-In 2004 he was invited as Artist in Residence to conduct painting workshops at Lockhart River Aboriginal
+expression art workshops around the world.
+In 2004 he was invited as Artist in Residence to conduct painting workshops at Lockhart River

 His films have featured in international film festivals.
 In 2010 Douglas won the International Outrate Short Film Festival for his film 'Ward 9', a film